kuvivek/drivingTheoryInGermany/README.md

 ❌ You are only allowed to drive at walking speed
 ❌ You must indicate when entering the roundabout
 ✅ Stopping on the roundabout is forbidden
 **Comment**:  In a traffic circle marked in this way, the vehicles in the circle have right of way.
-It is not permitted to stop in a
+It is not permitted to
-traffic circle.
+stop in a traffic circle.

 20. What vehicles may enter a cycle highway that has this sign? ![Image6](https://schueler.click-learn.info/BilderV2/VZ_1_4_41_018.jpg)
 ❌ All mopeds with a maximum design speed less than 25 km/h
 ✅ All vehicles driven by residents
 ❌ All cars, provided they travel at walking speed
 **Comment**:  No other vehicle traffic is permitted in cycle lanes.
-The additional sign permits an exception here: residents may drive
+The additional sign permits an exception here: residents
-their vehicles onto these roads -but only at a maximum speed of 30 km/h.
+may drive their vehicles onto these roads -but only at a maximum speed of 30 km/h.

 21. You are driving on a section of road where a traffic jam has been reported.
 What is the right course of action?(repeat)
 ✅ I take particular care when driving around bends and on the approach to summits
 ❌ I apply the emergency brake assist to safely stop before the tail end of the traffic jam
 ✅ I continue to follow the traffic reports
 **Comment**:  The traffic radio provides regular information about the traffic situation.
-If I leave it switched on, I can find out in
+If I leave it switched on, I can
-good time whether a traffic jam is forming or breaking up ahead of me, for example.
-If there are traffic jam warnings, I have to
+find out in good time whether a traffic jam is forming or breaking up ahead of me, for example.
+If there are traffic jam
-be particularly attentive and careful when driving on blind roads such as bends or crests(approach to summits).
+warnings, I have to be particularly attentive and careful when driving on blind roads such as bends or crests(approach to
+summits).
 Emergency Brake Assist is a system for emergencies, not for safe driving maneuvers.

-22. Why should you further reduce your speed here?<video src=(https://www.degener.de/2-1-07-015) width="320" height="240" controls></video>
+22. Why should you further reduce your speed here?
 ✅ Because other people may walk onto the road
 ✅ Because the red car could cross onto my lane
 ❌ Because the blue car could continue moving